 There is absolutely nothing wrong with treating yourself to a massage after a stressful week.
-If it is in your fun money budget, you should go ahead and enjoy.
+If it is in your fun money budget, you should go ahead and enjoy it.
 But it is not likely to have a long-term effect on your health, wealth or mental wellbeing.

 Self-care is taking steps to take better care of yourself.
 These activities often don’t provide immediate rewards, but over the long term provide a far better return than self-soothing activities.
 Going for a run often doesn’t feel like self-care.
 To begin with, it can feel like torture!
 But over time, weight loss and improved fitness often translate to higher energy levels and feeling better.
 Eventually, you even start to get a natural kick from those endorphins when you actually exercise.